 The point at which your jaw is connected to your skull on either side is known as the temporomandibular joint (TMJ).
 It’s a fascinating and complex system of bones, cartilage, ligaments, and muscles that work together to perform a wide variety of functions.
 Opening and closing the mouth, chewing, and even speaking are made possible when this system is working properly.

 However, when this network is not working properly, a number of unhealthy conditions can occur, leading to discomfort, hard and soft tissue damage, headaches, and chewing limitations.
 Fortunately, at Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye is experienced in the area of diagnosing and treating the disorders that are associated with TMJ problems.

 Recognizing the Signs and Symptoms of a TMJ Disorder

-There is a broad range of TMJ disorders, and the severity of the symptoms can vary for each patient, but there are some common symptoms that could indicate the source of the disorder as well as help to determine the appropriate treatment option.
+There is a broad range of TMJ disorders, and the severity of the symptoms can vary for each patient.
+However, there are some common symptoms that could indicate the source of the disorder and help determine the appropriate treatment option.
 These signs and symptoms include:

 Pain near the ears, on one side of the skull, or on both sides